celsocosta/price-calculator-kata/README.md

 Product price reported as $20.25 before tax and $24.30 after 20% tax.
 Product price reported as $20.25 before tax and $24.50 after 21% tax.

+*Implementation notes:*
+I want a reusable PriceCalculator that calculates the PriceResult for a given Product.
+The PriceCalculator allows the definition of the TaxRate or use the default 20%.

+ClientApi:
+* Implicit default tax rate 20% : PriceResult result1 = new PriceCalculator().Calculate(new Product(...));
+* Explicit default tax rate 20% : PriceResult result2 = new PriceCalculator(0.2m).Calculate(new Product(...));

+Product will store Title, UPC and Amount.The Product Amount is of type MoneyCurrency.
+MoneyCurrency is a ValueObject that stores an decimal Value and string Currency.
+Currency is hardcoded as $.

 **2. DISCOUNT**
 Customer chooses to apply a relative discount to all products.
 Discount is specified as a percentage relative to price.
 Tax is always applied to a price before it was deduced, i.e. discount doesn’t reduce tax amount (see example below).